Deploying

 Setting up your production Lemon Squeezy webhook

-Your endpoint is your deployed server URL plus /payments-webhook
+Your endpoint is your deployed server URL plus /payments-webhook, for example:

 https://open-saas-wasp-sh-server.fly.dev/payments-webhook